dvdwllc/Baltimore-City-Parking-Fines/README.md

 # Baltimore City Parking Fines
-Create and query an SQL database containing all Bmore fines from last two years.
+Create and query a SQL database containing all Bmore fines from last two years.

 Part I: createDB.py --
   This python script uses the sqlite3 module to create a SQL database from a csv file that can then be queried directly using SQL.